Please refer to the following frequently asked questions.

 I want my child to play up a division, can I register them for the next level?

 No. Danbury Youth Baseball is bound by the rules established by Babe Ruth & Cal Ripken Baseball.
 There are specific age cut offs for each level of play and DYB is prohibited from moving kids up.
-Please visit our “About Us” link and then view the division pages for specific age groupings.
+Please visit the Our Divisions page and review the information for specific age groupings.

 My neighbor has a child who was moved up in the fall, I thought you couldn’t move players up to the next division?